 The American sitcom-like screenplay…

 What if Joey and Monica from F.R.I.E.N.D.S. were to fall madly in love after a decade of knowing each other?
-Okay, let’s just assume that Chandler never existed.
+Okay, let’s assume that Chandler never existed.
 A little less ditzy and perhaps more creative, Karan could fit well in the Joey mould.
-Likewise, Rhea could easily pull a desi Monica who is quite a dynamite in her tiny frame.
+Likewise, Rhea could easily pull a desi Monica – a dynamite in her tiny frame.

 The comic strips that headlined a marketing blitzkrieg

-Let’s talk about the Hum Tum‘s innovative marketing campaign that could take a bite off the film’s content and deliver cutting-edge content to mainline media.
-Yes, Hum Tum’s iconic cartoon strips made way to pages of Times of India where it continued for a good time period.
-They were witty, colourful and cute – much like the film and its polar opposite leads.
+Let’s talk about Hum Tum‘s innovative marketing campaign that could take a bite off the film’s content and deliver cutting-edge content to mainline media.
+Yes, Hum Tum’s iconic cartoon strips made it to the Times of India where it continued for a good time.
+They were witty, colourful, and cute – much like the film and its polar opposite leads.

 The film also had its intersectional frames designed as digital paintings, adding another layer of innovation in using art in a feature film.